-City-Parish working to fix malfunctioning websites
+City-Parish websites back up after day-long malfunctionin

 Latest Weather Blog

-BATON ROUGE - The City-Parish and Baton Rouge Police Department websites are having some technical difficulties, but should be fixed soon.
+BATON ROUGE - The City-Parish and Baton Rouge Police Department websites are fixed after some technical difficulties.

-Shortly after 6 p.m. on Saturday, the City-Parish said online form submissions are not working and a team is working to correct the problem.
+Shortly after 7:45 p.m. on Saturday, the City-Parish said online form submissions are functional after a team corrected the problem.

 Trending News

-A spokesperson for the Mayor's Office said residents can contact the City-Parish during business hours.
+A spokesperson for the Mayor's Office said the problem was first reported in Saturday morning.

 More News